FranckyC/SPTaxonomyNavigationMenuJSOM/README.md

 - The source term set for the menu don't have to be necessarily the term set used for the web navigation (for example in the case you only want simple links in your menu).
 However, to benefit of the friendly URLs, you can use directly the navigation term set configured for the navigation (like this example) **OR** a term set that reuses terms from it to get friendly URLs work.

+- The browser local storage is used in this example to show how to cache the main menu navigation nodes

 Feel free to extend the current code to meet you requirements.
 Enjoy!

 ### Final result